Testing of Thin Sheet

 Hardness testing on thin metal sheets

-Hardness tests are performed on thin sheet metals and coated thin sheet metals to determine the surface hardness of the metal and coating.
+Hardness testing on thin metal sheets and coated metal sheets are performed to determine the surface hardness of the metal and coating.
 The hardness test is performed primarily for quality control in rolling and coating processes.
 Since these coatings are usually in the range of a few micrometers to a few tens of micrometers, hardness test methods with small residual indentation depths are mainly used here.

 Small indention depths can be achieved with small test loads using the classic hardness testing methods to Vickers (DIN EN ISO 6507-1), Rockwell (DIN EN ISO 6508-1), and in particular, the Rockwell superficial scales, as well as to Brinell (DIN EN ISO 6506-1).
 The hardness test method to Martens is increasingly used for thin coatings.
 It is also known as an instrumented indentation test due to its precise measurement of the force-indentation depth curve; internationally it is known as IIT.
 The depth of the residual indention should not exceed 10% of the available sheet or coating thickness; if it does, the influence of the support or the substrate is no longer negligible.
 The instrumented indentation test has the advantage that even small indention or indention depths can be measured with greater accuracy and thus hardness values can be determined reliably and reproducibly.